 Niklas Höhne is Special Professor “mitigation of greenhouse gas emissions” at Wageningen University, The Netherlands.
+He is also a funding partner at NewClimate Institute.
 He has followed international climate negotiations since 1995.
 He led numerous studies related to the international climate change negotiations and national climate policies, for example several evaluations of countries’ performances in climate change.

 Niklas Höhne is lead author for the IPCC Fourth and Fifth Assessment Report for the chapter on climate policies and international cooperation.
 He is also lead author of the UNEP Emissions Gap reports 2010 to 2016.
 He created the Climate Action Tracker that tracks commitments and actions of countries on climate change.